evolveds/MailContainerTest/README.md

 You should add suitable tests into the MailContainerTest.Test project.

 There are no additional constraints, use the packages and approach you feel appropriate.
 The idea is to spend around 1 hour completing the exercise.

+### Comments

+Given more time there would be more improvements i'd like to make
+- Introduce Dependency Injection
+- Create interfaces for all of the types

+As it stands there doesn't seem to be many more tests I can write for this code.
+I've tried to make it more readable and reduced the complexity of the code